Xunnamius/black-flag/packages/extensions/README.md

 > [!TIP]
 >
-> The yargs API can and should still be invoked for purposes other than defining
+> The Yargs API can and should still be invoked for purposes other than defining
 > options on a command, e.g. `blackFlag.strict(false)`.

-To this end, the following [yargs API functions][57] are soft-disabled via
+To this end, the following [Yargs API functions][57] are soft-disabled via
 intellisense:

 - `option`
 - `options`

-However, no attempt is made by BFE to restrict your use of the yargs API at runtime.
-Therefore, using yargs's API to work around these artificial limitations, e.g. in your command's [`builder`][8] function or via the [`configureExecutionPrologue`][58] hook, will result in **undefined behavior**.
+However, no attempt is made by BFE to restrict your use of the Yargs API at runtime.
+Therefore, using Yargs's API to work around these artificial limitations, e.g. in your command's [`builder`][8] function or via the [`configureExecutionPrologue`][58] hook, will result in **undefined behavior**.

 ### Black Flag versus Black Flag Extensions

-The goal of [Black Flag (@black-flag/core)][59] is to be as close to a drop-in replacement as possible for vanilla yargs, specifically for users of [`yargs::commandDir()`][60].
-This means Black Flag must go out of its way to maintain 1:1 parity with the vanilla yargs API ([with a few minor exceptions][61]).
+The goal of [Black Flag (@black-flag/core)][59] is to be as close to a drop-in replacement as possible for vanilla Yargs, specifically for users of [`yargs::commandDir()`][60].
+This means Black Flag must go out of its way to maintain 1:1 parity with the vanilla Yargs API ([with a few minor exceptions][61]).

-As a consequence, yargs's imperative nature tends to leak through Black Flag's abstraction at certain points, such as with [the `blackFlag` parameter of the `builder` export][8]. **This is a good thing!** Since we want access to all of yargs's killer features without Black Flag getting in the way.
+As a consequence, Yargs's imperative nature tends to leak through Black Flag's abstraction at certain points, such as with [the `blackFlag` parameter of the `builder` export][8]. **This is a good thing!** Since we want access to all of Yargs's killer features without Black Flag getting in the way.

 However, this comes with costs.
-For one, the yargs's API has suffered from a bit of feature creep over the years.
+For one, the Yargs's API has suffered from a bit of feature creep over the years.
 A result of this is a rigid API [with][62] [an][16] [abundance][63] [of][64] [footguns][65] and an [inability][66] to [address][67] them without introducing [massively][68] [breaking][69]